sri11899/sample-master/ReadMe.md

 prerequisites: node and npm
-    these are available inside GCP cloud shell if you can't install them locally. we can have what you want
+    these are available inside GCP cloud shell if you can't install them locally. we can have what you want but we are not sure what we want

 a. open two separate terminals: one in /internal, one in /external
 b. run npm install in each terminal